Zhang Zhifen

 Zhang Zhifen (张志芬; born 1966) is a major general (shaojiang) of the People's Liberation Army (PLA) currently serving as commander of the Jiuquan Satellite Launch Center.
-He is an alternate member of 19th Central Committee of the Chinese Communist Party.
+He is an alternate of 19th Central Committee of the Chinese Communist Party.

 Biography

 Zhang was born in Shaodong, Hunan, in 1966.

 He once served as chief of staff of the Xichang Satellite Launch Center.
 In July 2016, he was appointed commander of the Jiuquan Satellite Launch Center, succeeding Shang Hong.